Psalm 45

 Notes

-These two verses contain one of the most debated passages in all of Hebrew poetry.
+These two verses contain contested lines in Hebrew poetry.
 The phrase כִּסְאֲךָ אֱלֹהִים עוֹלָם וָעֶד — "your throne, O God, is forever and ever" — can be read in two fundamentally different ways depending on whether אֱלֹהִים is understood as a vocative ("O God") addressed to the king, or as a nominative predicate ("your divine throne" or "your throne is God's").
 If it is a vocative, the psalmist is directly addressing the king as God.
 If it is a nominative, the throne belongs to God or is of divine character.
-The weight of Hebrew grammar and the context of address throughout the psalm favor the vocative reading: the king is being addressed as אֱלֹהִים.
+Most interpreters hold that Hebrew grammar and the sustained second-person address throughout the psalm favor the vocative reading — the king directly addressed as אֱלֹהִים — though other readings have serious advocates.

-It is not unprecedented in the ancient Near East for kings to be addressed with divine titles.
+Ancient Near Eastern kings were sometimes addressed with divine titles.
 In Israel specifically, Psalm 82:6 has God say to rulers "you are gods" (אֱלֹהִים אַתֶּם), though in a context of judgment.
 But to address the Davidic king as אֱלֹהִים in the context of an eternal throne is striking and anticipatory.
 The word מִישׁוֹר ("equity, uprightness") in verse 6b describes the character of the king's rule — his scepter (שֵׁבֶט) is one of fairness and righteousness, not mere power.

-Verse 7 then says that because the king has loved צֶדֶק (righteousness) and hated רֶשַׁע (wickedness), God — now referred to in the third person as "your God" — has anointed him (מְשָׁחֲךָ) with שֶׁמֶן שָׂשׂוֹן ("oil of gladness/joy") above his חֲבֵרִים ("companions" or "peers").
-The anointing with oil is the ceremony of royal installation, but the word שָׂשׂוֹן ("joy") elevates it from a ceremonial act to a celebration of character.
+Verse 7 gives the reason: because the king has loved צֶדֶק (righteousness) and hated רֶשַׁע (wickedness), God — now referred to in the third person as "your God" — has anointed him (מְשָׁחֲךָ) with שֶׁמֶן שָׂשׂוֹן ("oil of gladness") above his חֲבֵרִים ("companions").
+The anointing is the ceremony of royal installation, but שָׂשׂוֹן ("joy") lifts it from ritual to celebration of character.

 Interpretations

-The Letter to the Hebrews quotes verses 6–7 in Hebrews 1:8-9 as the climax of a catena of Old Testament texts demonstrating the superiority of the Son to the angels: "But about the Son he says, 'Your throne, O God, will last forever and ever; a scepter of justice will be the scepter of your kingdom.
+The Letter to the Hebrews quotes verses 6–7 in Hebrews 1:8-9 as the climax of a chain of Old Testament texts demonstrating the Son's superiority to the angels: "But about the Son he says, 'Your throne, O God, will last forever and ever; a scepter of justice will be the scepter of your kingdom.
 You have loved righteousness and hated wickedness; therefore God, your God, has set you above your companions by anointing you with the oil of joy.'"
-The author of Hebrews understands אֱלֹהִים as a vocative addressed to the Son — God the Father addressing the Son as God.
-This is one of the strongest New Testament affirmations of the full divinity of Christ, drawing directly on the psalm.
+The author understands אֱלֹהִים as a vocative addressed to the Son — the Father speaking directly to the Son as God.
+It is a direct affirmation of Christ's divinity in the New Testament, drawn from this psalm.

-Interpretive positions divide broadly along two lines.
-The first is a two-stage or typological reading: the psalm was composed for a historical Israelite king and addressed to him with the elevated honorific אֱלֹהִים — but since no earthly king ever fully embodied this portrait, the psalm's language always pointed beyond itself to the ideal Davidic king, the Messiah.
-In this view, Jesus is the antitype who fulfills what was typologically present in the Davidic king.
-The second is a more directly messianic reading, which holds that the language of the psalm — an eternal throne, righteousness and justice as the core of rule, anointing by God himself — was always too exalted for any merely human king and was composed with the coming ideal king in view.
-Hebrews employs the first view (the psalm is addressed to one who surpasses angels, implying a uniqueness that historical kings did not possess), and most Protestant interpreters have followed this trajectory.
-Some modern critical scholars, in contrast, read the psalm as purely a court poem using conventional ancient Near Eastern hyperbole, without messianic intent — but this approach struggles to explain the specific textual choices and the canonical context in which the psalm was preserved and transmitted.
+Interpretive positions fall into two broad camps.
+The first is typological: the psalm was composed for a historical Israelite king and addressed to him with the elevated honorific אֱלֹהִים, but since no earthly king ever fully embodied this portrait, the language always pointed beyond itself to the ideal Davidic king.
+In this view, Jesus is the antitype who fulfills what the Davidic kingship foreshadowed.
+The second is directly messianic: the psalm's language — an eternal throne, righteousness and justice as the foundation of rule, anointing by God himself — was always too exalted for any merely human king, and was composed with the coming ideal king in view from the start.
+Hebrews follows something close to the first view (the psalm addresses one who surpasses angels, implying a uniqueness no historical king possessed), and most Protestant interpreters have followed that trajectory.
+Some modern critical scholars read the psalm as a court poem employing conventional ancient Near Eastern hyperbole, with no messianic intent — though proponents of typological and messianic readings argue this does not account for the psalm's specific textual choices or the canonical context in which it was preserved.

 The King's Wedding Court (vv.
 8-9)